Today I am sharing how to declutter Christmas decorations – 5 tips that work!

 Other Declutter Posts:

-I hope these tips have been helpful in your Christmas decluttering.
+I hope these tips have been helpful in your Christmas decluttering journey.
 You will thank me next year when it takes you 5 minutes to put everything away.

-Below are the twinkle lights we use and LOVE!
+Below are the twinkle lights we use all December and LOVE!